-We have nearly reached our target to fund our next trial – to take part or if you can donate to the fund please email firstname.lastname@example.org.
+We are currenlty recruiting in South-East Northumberland for our next trial – to take part please email email@example.com.

-We investigate if medicinal plants have the effects indicated by traditional use and focus on plants for the mind, since so much of our well-being depends an optimal state of mind – see more info on our memory trials on the right.
+We study plant medicines that have the effects indicated by traditional use and focus on plants for the mind, since so much of our well-being depends an optimal state of mind – see more information on our next memory trial on the left.

-Rather than major multicentre trials involving objective measures, we plan to conduct small (but statistically valid) pilot trials involving objective measures but also self-assessment i.e. using, as an outcome, individual subjective experience such as in our Dream Club pilot study currently underway this winter 2018/2019.
+Rather than major multicentre trials involving objective measures, we plan to conduct small (but statistically valid) pilot trials involving objective measures but also self-assessment i.e. using, as an outcome, individual subjective experience such as in our Dream Club pilot study currently under analysis 2019/2020.
 All volunteers in the studies are under the supervision of one of our associated medical herbalists, registered with the National Institute of Medical Herbalists and all our pilot trials go through our ethics board.

 Such studies involve volunteers of all ages (over 18) with normal mental health, voluntarily taking a safe medicinal plant preparation, once or twice a day for a set time (week or month), and completing a self assessment form before and at the end of the trial period or more.
 According to best clinical practice, volunteers would be randomly divided into 2 groups, one taking the active agent and the other an inactive (placebo-like) agent, or with all volunteers taking active or placebo at different times, with no one knowing which they are on (‘blind’).
 We aim to publish all results in a peer reviewed scientific journal.